-- You have good moral character that reflects the values of the U.S. Constitution.
-The USCIS looks at your naturalization application, your final interview and whether you have a criminal record to decide whether you have good moral character.
+- You have a good moral character that reflects the values of the U.S. Constitution.
+The USCIS looks at your naturalization application, your final interview, and whether you have a criminal record to decide whether you have good moral character.
 People who have committed certain criminal acts can’t show good moral character.

 These requirements might be different for people who are:

-- Getting citizenship through their parents
+- Getting citizenship through their parents.

 Green card holders and U.S. citizens receive different benefits.
 Knowing these differences could help you decide whether naturalizing is right for you.
-If you find yourself eligible for Citizenship then check our U.S. Citizenship application form preparation service by clicking the button below.

 Steps to Take to Become a U.S. Citizen

 Once you have held a green card in the United States for five years (three if married to a U.S. citizen), you may apply for citizenship.
 You will need to make sure you meet all the requirements listed above before submitting your application.